Black and African American Student Success

 Guarantee Transfer to Historically Black Colleges and Universities

 We’re proud to partner with Historically Black Colleges and Universities (HBCUs) to offer guaranteed transfer to students who receive at least a 2.0 GPA and 30 transferable units.
-37 HBCUs currently participate in our program, with more to come.
+More than 30 HBCUs currently participate in our program, with more to come.

 Career Education